Pain and Your Child or Teen

 Comprehensive information on pain in children, the causes of pain, and treatment of chronic pain in children.

 One in fifty children and adolescents live with severely debilitating and recurrent pain.
-As many as 15 per cent of children suffer from headaches, abdominal and musculoskeletal pain but two per cent of children have pain symptoms that can be severe enough to interrupt sleep, restrict physical activity and prevent them from attending school.
+As many as 15 percent of children suffer from headaches, abdominal and musculoskeletal pain but two percent of children have pain symptoms that can be severe enough to interrupt sleep, restrict physical activity and prevent them from attending school.

-Pain is an uncomfortable sensation, or feeling.
+Pain is an uncomfortable sensation or feeling.
 It is such an important factor in health that it has been called the "fifth vital sign ."
 It can be constant (always there) or intermittent (coming and going).
 Pain can be dull and aching, sharp, or throbbing.
 It can be both physical and mental, and every child experiences it differently.
 It is important to know that no one can describe what your child's pain feels like except your child.
 Pain may be just a nuisance, or it may interfere with your child being able to get through their normal daily activities.

 We feel pain when our brain sends out special signals to our bodies.
 Usually, we are sick or injured when our brains send these signals.
 Feeling pain usually serves a purpose—it is a signal that something is wrong.

 Pain can be acute (lasting for a short time) or chronic (lasting for a much longer time, perhaps months or years).
 Chronic pain often goes misdiagnosed.
 Unlike acute pain, it serves no useful purpose, but rather causes needless suffering if it goes untreated.
-Untreated or under-treated chronic pain can disrupt family routine, and interfere with your child's daily activities, which can in turn lead to long-term disability.
+Untreated or under-treated chronic pain can disrupt the family routine, and interfere with your child's daily activities, which can, in turn, lead to long-term disability.
 The key to treating chronic pain is doing a good job of recognizing and describing it frequently along the way to ensure that treatment is working as it should .

 Everyone can feel pain, even babies and young children.
-Kids usually do not remember pain they went through when they were younger than about two years old.
+Kids usually do not remember the pain they went through when they were younger than about two years old.
 Sometimes children have a hard time expressing themselves and may find it hard to tell you where it hurts and what it feels like.